Planning & Policy Councils

 There are five Planning and Policy Councils.
 The Statewide Planning and Policy Council is the overarching council with four sub-councils – the West, Middle, and East Regional Planning and Policy Councils and the Developmental Disabilities Planning and Policy Council.

 The Statewide Planning and Policy Council collaborates and advises the commissioner of intellectual and developmental disabilities on issues affecting the department, providers, families, and advocates, and plays an important role in the development and improvement of DIDD programs and policies.

-The sub-councils collaborate on the array of prevention, early intervention, treatment, and habilitation services and support for service recipients and their families and explore their focus areas as assigned by the commissioner and SPPC.
+The sub-councils collaborate on the array of prevention, early intervention, treatment, and habilitation services and support for persons supported and their families and explore their focus areas as assigned by the commissioner and SPPC.

 The DDPPC is making headway in its focus around identifying students exiting the school system who may need future services.
 The council has also served in assisting the department in the development of outreach strategies for the Katie Beckett Program.

 The WPPC is focusing on strategies for both rural and metro transportation.
 They are exploring and developing efforts that will increase access to transportation for persons living with disabilities in Tennessee, especially those in rural communities.

 The MPPC is continuing to work with the department on a World Café event.
 The World Café will focus on discussions to generate ideas to improve recruitment, retention, and advocacy of DSPs.
 Additionally, the MPPC has begun work on exploring Enabling Technology and the different areas the department should expand and utilize technology to help Tennesseans with disabilities connect with their communities, natural supports, and find independence many did not think was previously possible.